bsavanth/Search_Engine_FrontEnd/README.md

 I will be happy to provide customizations which would suit your own data sets.
-Reach out to me via bsavanth@uark,edu
+Reach out to me via bsavanth@uark.edu